tsmith512/tsmithcreative/_posts/2016-11-09-lightroom-and-jekyll-photoblog.md

+---
-# Making a Photoblog with Lightroom, Jekyll, and Gulp
+title: Making a Photoblog with Lightroom, Jekyll, and Gulp
+layout: post
+---

 In middle school, I eagerly sweet-talked my Dad, who still maintains that computers are a fad, into helping me acquire a “domain name.”
 It was the start